IslamicRevival/IslamicRevival.github.io/content/blogging_theology/My_Visit_To_The_Amazing_Cambridge_Central_Mosque.md

 The video explores the architecture and facilities of the Cambridge Central Mosque.
 The Sheikh's sermon on empathy is featured, as well as the impressive Wudu facilities.

-**[00:00:00](https://www.youtube.com/watch?v=cYamuG78Hl0&t=0)** This YouTube video explores the architecture and facilities of Cambridge Central Mosque.
+**[00:00:00](https://www.youtube.com/watch?v=cYamuG78Hl0&t=0)** explores the architecture and facilities of Cambridge Central Mosque.
 The Sheikh's sermon on empathy was very beautiful and sophisticated, and the Wudu facilities were impressive.

 ## Full transcript with timestamps